swiftlang/swift-evolution/proposals/0088-libdispatch-for-swift3.md

 }
 ```

 This proposal will introduce new accessor methods to access the bytes in a Data object.
-Along with becoming iteratable, several methods will be introduced that replace the ```dispatch_data_create_map``` approach used in C:
+Along with becoming iterable, several methods will be introduced that replace the ```dispatch_data_create_map``` approach used in C:

 ```swift
 struct DispatchData : RandomAccessCollection, _ObjectiveCBridgeable {